How to treat acne?

-This may be due to contraceptive medication such as the contraceptive pills or spirals.
-On the other hand, some people are suffering from a hormonal disorder and are therefore more sensitive for acne breakouts.
+This may be due to contraceptive medication such as the contraceptive pills or spirals .
+On the other hand, some people are suffering from a hormonal disorder and are therefore more sensitive to acne breakouts.

 TREATMENTS FOR ACNE

-As explained in the blog “Primary causes of acne“ there are 4 primary factors that play a role in the development of acne on your skin.
-Most treatments will work one 1 or more of these primary factors:
+There are 4 primary factors that play a role in the development of acne on your skin.
+Most treatments will work one or more of these primary factors:

 You may recognize this molecule from our previous blog.
-Salicylic acid can not only be used as an exfoliant, it is also useful in acne treatments because of its keratolytic effects.
-Salicylic acid breaks and loosens bindings between cells in the horny layer (outer layer) of the skin.
-This ‘keratolytic’ action encourages exfoliation of the skin and unclogging of pores.
+Salicylic acid can not only be used as an exfoliant , it is also useful in acne treatments because of its keratolytic effects.
+Salicylic acid breaks and loosens bindings between cells in the horn layer (outer layer) of the skin.
+This 'keratolytic' action encourages exfoliation of the skin and unclogging of pores .

-Furthermore, there are also products on the market that work in de opposite way.
-Yun developed probiotics that add good bacteria to the skin that will fight the bacteria causing acne.
+Furthermore, there are also products on the market that work in the opposite way .
+Yun developed probiotics that add good bacteria to the skin that will fight the bacteria causing acne .
 A product like Yun supplies a large dose / mass of good bacteria in such a way that it gets the upper hand.
 Does it work spectacularly?
 No, with a really acne-prone skin, antibiotics will work much faster because they will actually kill the bacteria.
 But it's a good idea!

 Some examples of drugs that work on this factor are:

-There are two ways zinc could potentially treat acne: orally via supplement or topically in a cream or serum.
-Zinc products were used in the past but are no longer considered first line therapy, and generally, do not work as well as traditional acne treatments.
+- Zinc: there are two ways zinc could potentially treat acne: orally via supplement or topically in a cream or serum.
+Zinc products were used in the past but are no longer considered first line therapy , and generally, do not work as well as traditional acne treatments.